rizgiak/arm/readme.md

 ```
 roslaunch arm_control moveit.launch
 ```
-Instead of using MoveIt!, it also can be done from joint controller as this main research
+Instead of using MoveIt!, it also can be done from joint controller as this main research:
 ```
 rosrun arm_control joint_position_controller
 ```